nakul16168/remove-oggy/README.md

 This program intends to remove strings containing 'oggy' from a list of strings.

+This is because 'oggy' is bad.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code works according to the intention.

-Don't forget to update this file after fixing the code.
+I have made the changes and 'oggy' has been removed from the world.